Anne Shelton (singer): Singing career

 Shelton appeared in three Royal Variety Performances, 1953, 1959 and 1978.
 On occasion in her career, she was accompanied by her sister, Jo Shelton, also an accomplished and popular singer.
 She made an appearance on a 1973 episode of The Benny Hill Show, when she sang "Put Your Hand in the Hand", a biblically inspired tune by the group Ocean that was a 1971 hit in the US.
 Shelton changed the words of one verse to describe briefly her father's positive influence on her family when she was growing up.

 She continued to perform at charity and anniversary concerts almost until her death on 31 July 1994.
 Numerous compilation albums have been published, including Early Years: Lili Marlene and At Last: The Very Best.

 Honours

-In 1990, she was awarded the OBE for her work with the "Not Forgotten Association", a charitable organisation for disabled former service personnel from all wars.
+In 1990, she was appointed OBE for her work with the "Not Forgotten Association", a charitable organisation for disabled former service personnel from all wars.
 Shelton's Dulwich residence at 142 Court Lane was awarded a Blue Plaque by Southwark London Borough Council in 2007.